 Poker Terms Starting with B

-Backdoor: Possibility of turn and river cards completing a flush or straight.
+Backdoor: The possibility of turn and river cards completing a flush or straight.

-Bad beat: An initially strong hand losing to an initially weaker hand.
+Bad beat: A bad beat in poker is an initially strong hand losing to an initially weaker hand.

 Bankroll: Money allocated specifically for poker.
 See also: poker bankroll management.